Making a decision about milk isn’t always straight forward. Sure, many families choose to include dairy, or cow’s milk, in their daily routine.

 As your child ages, further reductions to 1% or fat free milk may be advised depending on the family history of cardiovascular disease or problematic weight.

 All varieties of cow’s milk are a good source of protein, calcium, and Vitamins A and D. If you have a child who is lactose-intolerant, a lactose-free cow’s milk may be ideal.

-When I look at milk alternatives with high protein, soy milk is a top choice.
+When I look at milk alternatives with high protein, soy milk (and pea protein milk, aka Ripple Milk…read more below) is a top choice.
 It is utilized for children who are intolerant or allergic to cow’s milk, or for those following a vegetarian diet.

 Research indicates that about 40% of children who are allergic to cow’s milk are also allergic to soy milk.

 Soy milk is fortified with calcium and Vitamin D, and can provide adequate protein and calories for growing children over the age of one year.